alphagov/govuk-rfcs/rfc-081-approach-for-next-iteration-of-content-api.md

 to link to a number of different data models, so navigating through this is impractical due to their generic representation.

+#### Is there a plan for how to document this?

+The intention is to document this in a continuation of the approach established for the current iteration of the Content API which is done through a [microsite][content-api-docs-microsite] that is generated based on an [OpenAPI v3 specification][content-store-openapi].

+The choice to use OpenAPI is based on a [proposal][open-api-proposal] to standardise on the usage of OpenAPI v3.

 [ogp-commitment]: https://www.gov.uk/government/publications/uk-open-government-national-action-plan-2016-18/uk-open-government-national-action-plan-2016-18#commitment-12-govuk
 [content-history-content-store]: https://docs.google.com/document/d/1yyRRlkwKrjC2_OZ0dlLP8wdzkORBhG3-T4qVoROk1u0
 [content-item-definition]: https://github.com/alphagov/content-store/blob/master/doc/content_item_fields.md